Have you ever been in the middle of your day and then all of a sudden noticed that your kitten is peeing outside of his litter box?

 Ensure that you clean the cat box regularly using mild soap and rinse it with clean water.
 Dry-air it and put in some fresh litter.

 5. Multiple cats?

-If you have multiple cats in the house, buy some new litter boxes and strategically place them in a different location around the house.
+If you have multiple cats in the house, buy some new litter boxes and strategically place them in different locations around the house.